liujingxing/rxhttp/README.md

    4. more wonderful, waiting for you to find

 HttpSender compiler

+1.0.5
+   1.add fromXXX methods in Params
+   2.add addXXX methods in Params

 1.0.4
    1. Tag and CacheControl can be set for a single request